 Rendlesham Revealed: Anglo-Saxon Life in South-East Suffolk

-The irreplaceable archaeology of the Deben valley is in the heart of the Anglo-Saxon kingdom of East Anglia.
+Future investigations will continue to explore the irreplaceable archaeology of the Deben valley which is in the heart of the Anglo-Saxon kingdom of East Anglia.
 The valley is home to the princely burials of Sutton Hoo and the site of the royal palace recorded by Bede, recently discovered at Rendlesham.